-Xenon (Xe), chemical element, inert gas, or noble gas of Group 18 of the periodic table occur in trace amounts in the earth’s atmosphere, used in flash or arc lamps, and an anesthetic in medicine.
+Xenon is a chemical element, inert gas, or noble gas of Group 18 of the periodic table with the symbol Xe and atomic number 54.
+It is found in trace amounts in the earth’s environment.
+Xenon is used in flash or arc lamps, and an anesthetic in medicine.
 It is a colorless, dense, odorless, tasteless, monoatomic gas that forms true chemical compounds with fluorine.

 Isotopes and Uses

-Xenon is rare in the earth’s atmosphere and expensive than the other noble gases like helium, neon, argon, and krypton but the gas widely used in light-emitting devices like flash lamps, photographic flashes, high-pressure arc lamps, shorter-lived carbon arc lamps, and as a starter gas in high-pressure sodium lamps.
+- Xenon is rare in the earth’s atmosphere and expensive than the other noble gases like helium, neon, argon, and krypton.
+Therefore, the gas used in specific light-emitting devices like flash lamps, photographic flashes, high-pressure arc lamps, shorter-lived carbon arc lamps, and as a starter gas in high-pressure sodium lamps.

 As early as 1933, Linus Pauling attempt to made the chemical compound XeF6 but failed until 1962.
 In 1962, British chemist Neil Bartlett produced the first yellow-orange solid xenon compound that contains a mixture of [XeF+][PtF6−], [XeF+][Pt2F11−].
 He observed that PtF6 changes color on exposure to air.
 It was subsequently established that PtF6 is a very strong oxidizing agent capable of oxidizing oxygen and xenon.
 This was the beginning of noble gas chemistry.
 Very soon different types of xenon compounds, including halides, oxides, oxofluorides, oxo salts, and numerous covalent derivatives are discovered.